Skip to content

 - Growth in Region A

-Prompt duplication technique: For critical instructions that must not be missed, duplicate them at both the beginning AND end of the context.
-Since models attend strongly to both edges, placing the same instruction in both positions ensures it gets proper attention regardless of context length.
-This is particularly useful for:
+For instructions you absolutely cannot afford to lose, duplicate them at both the start and the end.
+Since models attend strongly to both edges, the same instruction in both positions gets attention regardless of context length.
+This is the right move for system constraints that must always be followed, output format requirements, and safety policies.

 # Example: Duplicating critical instructions